+Assessment of feasibility: financial resources

+- 2. Resolution authorities shall consider at least the following issues in assessing whether there are potential impediments to resolution related to financial resources: - a) Matters addressed in clauses 13, 14, 15 and 17 of Section C of the Annex to Directive 2014/59/EU - b) Resolution authorities need to identify and quantify the amount of any liabilities which are likely under the preferred resolution strategy not to contributing to loss absorption or recapitalisation, considering at a minimum the following factors - i. maturity; - ii. subordination ranking; - iii. the types of holders of the instrument, or the instrument's transferability - iv. legal impediments to loss absorbency such as lack of recognition of resolution tools under foreign law or existence of set-off rights;

+- v. other factors creating risk that the liabilities would be exempted from absorbing losses in resolution. - c) The amount and issuing legal entities of qualifying eligible liabilities or other liabilities which would absorb losses - d) The size of funding needs in the run-up to and during resolution, the availability of sources of funding, and impediments to the transfer of funds as required within the institution or group. - e) Whether appropriate arrangements are specified for losses to be transferred to legal entities to which resolution tools would be applied from other group companies, including where relevant an assessment of the amount and loss-absorbency of intragroup funding.

+Assessment of feasibility: information

+- 3. Resolution authorities shall consider at least the following issues in assessing whether there are potential impediments to resolution related to information: - a) Matters addressed in clauses 8 to 12 of Section C of the Annex to Directive 2014/59/EU - b) The capability of the institution or group to provide information on the amount and location within the group assets which would be expected to qualify as collateral for central bank facilities; - c) The capability of the institution or group to provide information to carry out a valuation to determine the amount of write-down or recapitalisation required.

+Assessment of feasibility: cross-border issues

-- 6. The following issues shall be considered in assessing whether there are potential impediments to resolution related to information: - a) Matters addressed in clauses 8 to 12 of Section C of the Annex to Directive 2014/59/EU - b) The capability of the institution or group to provide information on the amount and location within the group assets which would be expected to qualify as collateral for central bank facilities; - c) The capability of the institution or group to provide information to carry out a valuation to determine the amount of write-down or recapitalisation required. - 7.
-The following issues shall be considered in assessing whether there are potential impediments to resolution related to cross-border issues: - a) Matters addressed in clauses 20 of Section C of the Annex to Directive 2014/59/EU] - b) Existence of adequate processes for coordination and communication and assurances on actions to be taken between home and host authorities, including in third countries, to enable delivery of the resolution strategy. - c) Whether law in relevant home and host jurisdictions overrides contractual termination rights in financial contracts that arise solely because of the failure and resolution of an affiliated company. - 8.
-The following issues shall be considered in assessing whether there are potential impediments to resolution related to legal issues not already mentioned in other categories: - a) Whether requirements for regulatory approvals or authorisations necessary to deliver the resolution strategy can be met in a timely manner. - b) Whether significant contractual documentation permits termination of contracts on entry into resolution. - c) Whether contractual obligations which cannot be disapplied by the resolution authority prohibit any transfer of assets and/or liabilities envisaged in the resolution strategy.
+- 4. Resolution authorities shall consider at least the following issues in assessing whether there are potential impediments to resolution related to cross-border issues: - a) Matters addressed in clauses 20 of Section C of the Annex to Directive 2014/59/EU - b) Existence of adequate processes for coordination and communication and assurances on actions to be taken between home and host authorities, including in third countries, to enable delivery of the resolution strategy. - c) Whether law in relevant home and host jurisdictions overrides contractual termination rights in financial contracts that are triggered solely by the failure and resolution of an affiliated company.

-Question 5: Do you agree that these categories are appropriate and comprehensive?

-Question 6: Do you have comments on the matters identified under each category?
+Assessment of feasibility: other

+- 5. The following issues shall be considered in assessing whether there are potential impediments to resolution related to legal issues not already mentioned in other categories: - a) Whether requirements for regulatory approvals or authorisations necessary to deliver the resolution strategy can be met in a timely manner. - b) Whether significant contractual documentation permits termination of contracts on entry into resolution. - c) Whether contractual obligations which cannot be disapplied by the resolution authority prohibit any transfer of assets and/or liabilities envisaged in the resolution strategy.

-Assessment of credibility of the selected resolution strategy
+Assessment of credibility of a resolution strategy